-Congratulations on beginning to do your school’s yearbook!
-It will definitely be an adventure and one you remember forever (thanks to those memories you can look back on in the yearbook).
+Congratulations on beginning the journey of creating your school’s yearbook!
+It will definitely be an adventure you can look back on and remember forever (thanks to the memories you immortalize in the yearbook).
 Here are 10 tips to help as you embark on this great adventure.

 Reach out to your School Annual Account Representative (again, they are very important people in your yearbook creation process)!
 Your Account Rep can send you a link to the School Annual Online website with your personal ID and password.
 From there, log in and check things out.

 The School Annual Creation kit will arrive at your house or school.
 Within this box are all the tools that you need to create an amazing yearbook, including a thick book that will give you all sorts of different cover ideas, clip art, themes and helpful tips.
 Read through this book and then go back to the website and see if you can find some of the amazing things that are referenced in the book.
 Also included are tools that will help with yearbook sales, collecting money and creating personalized sales envelopes.
 Really dive into the book, it will become your best friend for the next few months.

 This can give you a good idea of how the yearbook has been set up in the past and what events have been included.
 Also, if the parent or teacher that created it is still associated with the school, you might want to set up a meeting with them to see what worked and what they would do differently.

 Once you have a good idea of what the yearbook should include, start filling in your page ladder.
 What’s a page ladder?
 It is a list of each page and what exactly will be on it.
 Try to decide how many pages should be for staff, individual classes and special school events.
 The page ladder allows you to lay out your whole book so you know how to create each page when the time comes.